pattersonrptr/crypto-ai-research-terminal/README.md

 # crypto-ai-research-terminal
-Documento de especificação para uso com GitHub Copilot + Claude Sonnet 4.6.
-Versão: 1.0 | Status: Draft | Perfil do investidor: Longo prazo, foco em ciclo BTC
+Specification document for use with GitHub Copilot + Claude Sonnet 4.6.
+Version: 1.0 | Status: Draft | Investor profile: Long-term, focus on the BTC cycle